Riaz-Valli/Prog_Poe/README.md

 This page contains 2 buttons:
 -Submit Feedback: Sends your feedback.
 -Back to home page: Takes you to the home page.

+Display Feedback View

+Here users can see all the feedback submitted by all the users.

+AddEvents

+Here users can add upcoming events and users.

+Events details include:
+Event Name
+Date
+Description
+Category

+Announcement details include:
+Name
+Description
+Date

+Click the relevant button to add the event or announcement

 Required
 Visual Studio